theCydonian/ContainerCarpetServer/README.md

 # ContainerCarpetServer

 Containerized Servers for Technical Minecraft

 ## Introduction

-This project aims to provide a system for running a Fabric Minecraft server(with Carpet!) inside of a Podman(or Docker) container for improved security.
+This project aims to provide a system for running a Fabric Minecraft server(with Carpet!) inside a Podman(or Docker) container for improved security.

 The project is developed for and tested with Podman, but Docker likely works